johnnytemp/vscode-quick-replace-in-selection/README.md

 It also support predefined rules to be used, and those rules allow multiple replacements in order at a time.

-All matches are case sensitive.
+All matches are case sensitive by default.

 ## Commands Demo